microsoft/promptpex/README.md

 - PromptPex uses an LLM to automatically determine whether model outputs meet the specified requirements.
 - Automatically export the generated tests and rule-based evaluations to the OpenAI Evals API.

-## Intended Uses

-PromptPex is shared for research purposes only.
-It is not meant to be used in practice.
-PromptPex was not extensively tested for its capabilities and properties, including its accuracy and reliability in practical use cases, security and privacy.

 ## Responsible AI Transparency Note

 Please reference [RESPONSIBLE_AI_TRANSPARENCY_NOTE.md](./RESPONSIBLE_AI_TRANSPARENCY_NOTE.md) for more information.